ortelius/emporous-go/docs/design/model.md

 # Attribute

-Attribute is an interface that defines a single attribute values with a key that is a type of string and a value that can be a string, boolean, number or null value.
+Attribute is an interface that defines a single attribute values with a key that is a type of string and a value that can be a string, boolean, integer, number, or null value.

 # AttributeSet